-Maybe you don’t think walking is really a workout, but as a personal trainer and nutrition coach, I’m here to convince you otherwise.
-Why should you consider walking?
-Read on.
+If you are thinking ‘well, walking isn’t really a workout, I’m going to stop you right there.
+As a personal trainer and nutrition coach, I’m here to convince you otherwise.
+Here’s how.

 Walking burns calories